mmbarros-git/StaticViz/proposal.md

 ---

 ## Questions

-1. Are there other publicly available datasets that might provide additional value in comparing pollution and renewable energy policies?
+1. Is it appropriate to mix different data sources (global and U.S.-specific) in this analysis, or would it be better to focus solely on U.S.-based data?
-2. Is there a recommended approach for handling potential gaps in regional data for pollution or energy use?
+2. Given the broad scope of pollution and renewable energy, would you recommend narrowing down the idea further to ensure clarity and focus in the visualizations?
-3. Are there any tools or techniques you recommend for efficiently managing larger datasets, especially those with time-series characteristics?
+3. Are there additional data sources or resources that you would suggest to enhance the comparison between pollution levels, renewable energy use, and public investment?